alphagov/govuk-design-system/src/patterns/confirm-a-phone-number/index.md

 After saving the user’s password and mobile phone number, verify their mobile phone number by sending them a text message with a 5 digit code in this format:

-{% from "govuk/components/inset-text/macro.njk" import govukInsetText %}
 {{ govukInsetText({
   text: "12345 is your [service name] security code" }) }}

 Then ask the user to enter this code:

-{{ example({group: "patterns", item: "confirm-a-phone-number", example: "default", titleSuffix: "second", html: true, nunjucks: true, open: false}) }}
+{{ example({ group: "patterns", item: "confirm-a-phone-number", example: "default", titleSuffix: "second", html: true, nunjucks: true, open: false }) }}

 Let the user enter the code in whatever format is familiar to them.
 Allow additional spaces, hyphens and dashes.